GBerrow/MS2/assets/test/testing.md

   - [Conclusion](#conclusion)

-Important!: Sadly I was not able to complete major part of the testing processes (as shown above) due to time constraints and personal issues.
+Important!: Sadly I was not able to complete major parts of the testing processes due to time constraints and personal issues.
 Down below is what I have achieved in the development process of the game
 ---

 ## Bugs and Fixes